natespencer28/CIS-Benchmark-Validation/CIS_Microsoft_365_Foundations_Benchmark_v6.0.0 /1.1.4 Ensure administrative accounts use licenses with a  reduced application footprint /Evidence.md

 o If an organization uses PIM to elevate a daily driver account to privileged levels, this control and licensing requirement can be considered satisfied.

-***IN THIS SCENARIO I DON'T HAVE ENTRA ID P1 OR P2 SO I LEFT MY ADMIN ACCOUNT UNLICENSED TO SATISFY THIS BENCHMARK***
+***IN THIS SCENARIO I DON'T HAVE ENTRA ID P1 OR P2 SO I LEFT MY ADMIN ACCOUNT UNLICENSED TO SATISFY THIS BENCHMARK AND WOULD USE PIM FOR THE ANORAK@READYP1.ORG ACCOUNT***

 <img width="820" height="168" alt="image" src="https://github.com/user-attachments/assets/7f5662df-5ef1-48c6-a888-1aa159fe5d81" />